uchicago-cs/cmsc23300/website/syllabus.rst

 #. **chirouter**: Implementing an Internet router using the `Mininet network emulator <https://github.com/mininet/mininet>`_

 Each project is independent from the others.
-Students registered under the undergraduate code (CMSC 23300) will develop these projects in pairs.
-Project groups must be formed by Friday of the first week of the quarter.
+Students will develop these projects in pairs; project groups must be formed by Monday of the second week of the quarter.
 Groups can be changed from one project to another.
-If your partner drops out of the course or you feel he/she is not contributing to the group’s effort, you should make the instructor aware of this.
+If your partner drops out of the course or you feel they are not contributing to the group’s effort, you should make the instructor aware of this.

-Students registered for the graduate code (CMSC 33300) will develop these projects individually.

 Discussion Session
 ~~~~~~~~~~~~~~~~~~